2011-12 HEAF fellow Jacques Rancourt and 2011-13 MFA Jesse Damiani talk after a reading

 Once you've prepared the above materials, you may apply online by clicking here.
 When filling out the application form, please note the following:

-- When choosing your "Intended Field of Study" be sure to select "Creative Writing MFA," not "English MA."
+- Under “Program Selection,” be sure to select "Creative Writing MFA," not "English MA."

-- Under the "Educational Background" tab, leave the "GRE" fields blank; we do not consider GRE scores for acceptance to the MFA program.
+- Under the "Educational" tab, leave the "GRE" fields blank; we do not consider GRE scores for acceptance to the MFA program.

 - You will receive a confirmation email when your application has been received.
 Please note that this confirmation may tell you that your supplemental application is "pending" or "incomplete"; please don't fret!
 This simply means we haven't had time to manually confirm all of your materials yet.
 If we find some of your materials missing, we will contact you directly.